Florian-40/Florian-40/README.md

-- 👋 Hi, I’m Florian Robert
+- 👋 Hi, I’m Florian Robert.
+I am student in M2 probability and random models at Sorbonne University.
+I also teach mathematics in high school.
-- 👀 I’m interested in statisctics applied to medecine
+- 👀 I’m interested in statisctics applied to medecine.
-- 🌱 I’m currently learning machine learning
-- 💞️ I’m looking to collaborate on python and learning R
 - 📫 You can reach me at florian.robert40@live.com

 <!---